 - Rooting reflex: If you stroke a baby’s cheek or touch the corner of their mouth, they will turn their head towards that direction.
 This reflex allows the baby to locate the mother’s breast or a bottle and begin feeding.
+This reflex is present at birth, and disapears by four months of age.
 The reflex disappears by four months of age.

 - Suck reflex: It is a survival reflex that manifests around the 32nd week of the pregnancy and fully develops by the 36th week.
 It prepares the baby to suck as soon as the mouth’s roof or palate is touched.
 Babies gradually fine-tune this reflex with the rooting reflex, letting them use this combination reflex to suck on the pacifier, hand, or fingers to self-soothe.